analysis-tools-dev/static-analysis/README.md

 * [ClosureLinter](https://github.com/google/closure-linter) - ensures that all of your project's JavaScript code follows the guidelines in the Google JavaScript Style Guide.
 It can also automatically fix many common errors
 * [coffeelint](https://github.com/clutchski/coffeelint) - A style checker that helps keep CoffeeScript code clean and consistent.
 * [complexity-report](https://github.com/jared-stilwell/complexity-report) - Software complexity analysis for JavaScript projects
+* [DeepScan](https://deepscan.io) - A static code analyzer for JavaScript, TypeScript and React.
+Targets runtime errors and quality issues rather than coding conventions.
+Available for free for open source projects on GitHub.
 * [escomplex](https://github.com/jared-stilwell/escomplex) - Software complexity analysis of JavaScript-family abstract syntax trees.
 * [eslint](https://github.com/eslint/eslint) - A fully pluggable tool for identifying and reporting on patterns in JavaScript
 * [Esprima](https://github.com/jquery/esprima) - ECMAScript parsing infrastructure for multipurpose analysis